redpanda-data/redpanda/docs/www/kafka-api.md

 ## Producer API

-The Producer API allows applications to send streams of data to topics in the Kafka cluster.
+With the Producer API you can send streams of data to topics in the Redpanda cluster.
-Examples showing how to use the producer are given in the javadocs.

 To use the producer, you can use the following maven dependency: